frankajo/SQL-KMS-Project/README.md

 * `Product_Category`, `Product_Sub_Category`, `Product_Name`
 * `Region`, `Sales`, `Profit`, `Shipping_Cost`, `Ship_Mode`
 * `Order_Date`, `Ship_Date`, `Order_Priority`
+* * `Status_Status`

-Preprocessing was done in Excel to remove trailing blank rows and standardize headers.
+Preprocessing was done in Excel to properlly reformat the date column, the prices columns into currency and standardize headers.
 SQL Server was used for querying.

 ---